futoin/core-cpp-api/README.md

 used in any container and standalone.
 Unless explicitly provided, a global thread-local pointer to `IMemPool` instance is used.
 It is set to standard heap implementation by default.

-Generally idea, is that IAsyncTool instance can set own custom memory pool for event loop thread.
+General idea is that `IAsyncTool` instance can set own custom memory pool for its event loop thread.
-Such memory pool may disable any synchronization overhead (~20-30% boost in some tests) and or use dedicated pools per object size to minimize fragmentation of heap and improve performance.
+Such memory pool may disable any synchronization overhead (~20-30% boost in some tests) and/or use dedicated pools per object size to minimize fragmentation of heap and improve performance.

 It's possible to create static object of `IMemPool::Allocator<T>::EnsureOptimized` type in